shoui520/shoui520.github.io/docs/monolingual.md

 ![Image](img/monodemo1.jpg)

-Yomichan is a browser extension that allows you to look up Japanese words on a webpage by holding Shift and hovering over it.
+Yomichan is a browser extension that allows you to look up Japanese words on a webpage by holding ++shift++ and hovering over it.
 It is supported by any Chromium or Firefox based browser.
 You can find out how to set up Yomichan [here](/yomichan)

 ### Optimizing Yomichan Settings